umd-fire-coml/2021-Monocular-Depth-Estimation/README.md

 ## Directory Guide
 1. .github/workflows/run_all_tests.yml: runs all test cases in test directory

-2. dataset
+2. dataset: directory containing the training dataset

-depth_maps: directory containing corresponding depth maps to images in images directory
+dataset/depth_maps: directory containing corresponding depth maps to images in images directory

-images: directory containing images
+dataset/images: directory containing images

 3. src: directory containing our code

-UNet_model.py

-data_preprocessor.py
+src/UNet_model.py: defines and builds the UNet model

+src/data_preprocessor.py: preprocesses data from Kitti dataset

-environment.yml: a yaml file that lists required packages to install to set up the environment
+src/environment.yml: a yaml file that lists required packages to install to set up the environment

-model_summary.py
+src/model_summary.py: generates summary of the model

-train.py: trains and tests the model
+src/train.py: trains and tests the model

 4. test: directory containing test cases for the code in src directory

-5. .gitignore

-6. Kitti.json

-7. requirements.txt: lists out all the installed packages and version numbers
+5. requirements.txt: lists out all the installed packages and version numbers

-8. test-requirements.txt: lists out required packages to run tests
+6. test-requirements.txt: lists out required packages to run tests

 ## How to install the environment